75

 A learning journey that integrates biblical, theological and ministry studies helps students develop both the wisdom and character necessary to address the questions facing the Church today.
 LBC | Capital MDiv students are equipped with the foundational knowledge and skills necessary to faithfully lead and serve in diverse ministry contexts as they prepare to address today’s challenging issues while faithfully upholding the truth of God’s Word.

-LBC | Capital’s MDiv program is designed to allow students to take one or two courses per eight-week session in either hybrid or online formats.
+LBC | Capital’s Masters of Divinity program is designed to allow students to take one or two courses per eight-week session in either hybrid or online formats.
 Depending on the pace students take courses and whether they have been awarded advanced standing, the average program completion time is between two years and three and a half years.

-The MDiv program is also highly customizable, allowing students to choose between 9 different concentrations of specialized study and skills development to achieve their unique vocational goals.
+The MDiv program is also highly customizable, allowing students to choose between several different concentrations of specialized study and skills development to achieve their unique vocational goals.
 Through electives, students may also pursue unique learning opportunities like field experience, travel learn trips and pre-doctoral research.

 Other MDiv Versions Offering Specialization: